Flight 3407 Memorial Scholarship

 • Enrolled in full-time Study (at least twelve credits per term)

-• Study at an approved postsecondary institution in New York State.
+• Undergraduate studies at an approved postsecondary institution in New York State.

 Deadline